 I apologize, I neglected to mention that this report was from November 2, 1922.
 As reported by the AP and published in The Washington Post — 88 years ago!

-The text in the above example is a genuine transcription of a 1922 newspaper article, an Associated Press account which appeared on
+The text in the above example is a genuine transcription of a 1922 newspaper article, an Associated Press account which appeared on page 2 of the Washington Post on 2 November of that year:

 That article in turn was based on information relayed by the American consul in Norway to the U.S. State Department in October 1922 and published in the Monthly Weather Review: